What raisingchildren.net.au believes

 Aboriginal and Torres Strait Islanders

-Raising Children Network and its member organisations are also committed to Reconciliation.
+Raising Children Network and its member organisations are committed to Reconciliation, and we believe reconciliation is best facilitated through education, action and respect.

 Users with low literacy and from language backgrounds other than English

-We write in plain English.
-We have developed low-text, graphic-rich resources for people who can’t or prefer not to read English.
+We write in plain language.
+We have developed low-text, image-rich resources for people who can’t or prefer not to read English – this includes Easy English booklets and Parenting in pictures for raising babies, children and teenagers.
 And some of our resources are translated into languages other than English.

 Users from diverse cultural backgrounds